marcelorcorrea/falae/README.md

 ## Local setup

-Falaê was developed using ruby 2.4.0.
+Falaê is currently using ruby 2.5.3.
 It is recommend to use *rvm* and install the version.

 #### Install RVM